iden3/iden3comm/README.md

 ## Build constraints

-### no_jwz
+### prover_disabled

-If you do not use the JWZ functionality and do not need to run prover on JWZ packed messages, you can build the library with the `no_jwz` build tag.
-This build tag would prevent the dependency on the `librapidsnark.a` library
+The `prover_disabled` build tag prevents the dependency on the `librapidsnark.a` library.

+**Behavior with `prover_disabled` flag:**
+- ZK proof verification remains fully functional
+- ZK proof generation will fail with an error when calling the `Pack` method from `ZKPPacker`

+To enable both ZK proof generation and verification, build the library without the `prover_disabled` flag.

 ## License